On March 9, 1995, Mark McLaughlin

 They went on trial on February 27, 1996, The prosecution contended that the company had accounts at New Jersey National Bank and First Fidelity Bank and each contained more than $700,000 in corporate receipts that were not disclosed as income on the 1988 federal tax return—a total of more than $1.5 million.

-Mark McLaughlin claimed that the failure to report the income was based on either his or Cherry’s believe that the accounts were holding reserves set aside for policies sold to homeowners that guaranteed any repairs needed for defects discovered after homes were sold.
+Mark McLaughlin claimed that the failure to report the income was based on either his or his accountant’s belief that the accounts were holding reserves set aside for policies sold to homeowners that guaranteed any repairs needed for defects discovered after homes were sold.
 To the extent that income not used as warranty reserves, he claimed, it was an unintentional omission by the accountant.

 But their former accountant, Melvin Cherry testified that he had no knowledge of bank accounts and the prosecution argued that the existence of the accounts was purposefully hidden.